aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 = Please add the (ABC) Bible =
 We only offer 'Shareable' Bibles.
 These are Bibles that anyone can legally copy and redistribute, for non-commercial purposes, without needing permission from the publisher.
 If you would like to use a proprietary Bible with Bible SuperSearch, you will need to install our API on your server, then properly license the text from the publisher.
-Request the text in an Excel file, and our importer can import it for you.
+Request the text in an Excel file, and the importer within the API can import it for you.

 = How do I add more Bibles? =
 First, you will need to install our API on your server.